 Greek Institute Electives

 Each student will choose one two-week mini-course (18 class hours).
-A minimum of three of the following will be offered.
+At least three of the following will be offered:

 - Greek Epic — Homer

 - New Testament Greek — Selections from one of the Gospels